meisam2236/Machine-Learning-Cheat-Sheet/README.md

 Gradient Descent for Linear Regression always leads to Convex Function(Bowl-shaped Function).
 So we just have one local optimum that is global optimum!
 ## Interpolation
 In regression, if there is no noise, the task is interpolation.
+## well-posed and ill-posed problem
+### well-posed
+- A solution exists
+- The solution is unique
+- The solution's behaviour changes continously with the initial conditions.
+### ill-posed problem
+A problem which may have more than one solution, or in which the solutions depend discontinuously upon the initial data.
+Also known as **improperly posed problem**.
 # Multivariate Linear Regression(multiple features)
 $n$->number of features
 $x^{(i)}$->input (features) of $i^{th}$ training example